The Black Madonna of Montserrat, Catalonia

 Visiting the Holy Cave of the Madonna of Montserrat

-There are two means of reaching the cave where the original statue was discovered.
-On foot or on the Santa Maria funicular, completing the journey on foot.
-It's a strenuous walk - the sharp ascent from the cave may be too strenuous for very small children, the elderly and infirm.
+There are two means of reaching the cave where the original statue was discovered by two shepherd boys.
+Walk the mountainside path or take the funicular.
+There is a sharp ascent from the cave may too difficult for very small children, the elderly and infirm.

 The Cloister at the Santa Cava Chapel

 The World Famous Montserrat Boys' Choir

 One of the oldest boys’ choirs in European history is located in the Escalonia (school) at Montserrat, which can be traced back to the 14th century.
 Nowadays the choir is internationally renowned and gives concert performances all over the world.
-But its primary role is still to take part in religious ceremonies at the basilica.
+But its primary role is still to take part in religious ceremonies at the basilica of Montserrat.
 Arrive at noon and, on most days throughout the year, you will hear the choir give a performance of the Virgin of Montserrat's hymn El Virolai.

 Unfortunately, the choir was not singing on the day that I visited.
 But the massed voices of the hundreds of members of the congregation was so incredibly moving that it is an experience that will stay with me for a long time.